andrewwang247/radix-tree/README.md

 ### Iteration

-The tree supports bidirectional iterators (of regular, const, reverse, and const reverse varieties) that traverse the stored keys in alphabetical or reverse alphabetical order.
+The tree supports bidirectional iterators (of regular or const variety) that traverse the stored keys in alphabetical order.

 ### Operators